Bontgoy/E2-Coding-Challenge/README.md

 RSPEC
 ===
-A few rsepc tests built the rspec folder
+A few rsepc tests built in the rspec folder

 E2-Coding-Challenge/rspec/